 APFS & NFS

 When running in MacOS, Nanobox mounts your local codebase into your local VM either using the native filesystem driver or NFS.
-Using NFS provides better performance, but currently, APFS and NFS don't work well together.
+Using NFS provides better performance, but with versions of High Sierra before 10.13.3, APFS and NFS don't work well together.
 Some issues for reference:

 Download and run the Nanobox installer.
 The first time you run it on High Sierra, it will fail with a message saying system extension(s) were blocked.

 When this happens, open your System Preferences panel and go to Security & Privacy.
 There will be a message at the bottom of this window saying "Some system software was blocked from loading."
 Click the "Allow" button.

 Depending on which Nanobox installer you downloaded (Nanobox standalone vs Nanobox with VirtualBox), there will be one or two extension authors that need to be approved – Mattias Nissler and Oracle America, Inc.

 Mattias Nissler is the signed author of the TAP driver required by Nanobox's bridge network.
 VirtualBox requires a handful of KEXTs signed by Oracle America, Inc.